TWO Covered Call Strategy

 - What is a covered call on TWO?

 - A covered call on TWO is the covered call strategy applied to TWO (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With TWO stock trading near $12.61, the strikes shown on this page are snapped to the nearest listed TWO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TWO stock at $12.02 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed TWO chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are TWO covered call max profit and max loss calculated?